wacncontent/CustomizeTool/removeCommentOutput/articles/documentdb/documentdb-manage-account.md

 - **Bounded Staleness** consistency guarantees that reads are not too out-of-date.
-It specifically guarantees that the reads are no more than K versions older than the last written version.
+It specifically guarantees that the reads are no more than *K* versions older than the last written version.

-- **Session** consistency guarantees monotonic reads (you never read old data, then new, then old again), monotonic writes (writes are ordered), and that you read the most recent writes within any single client’s viewpoint.
+- **Session** consistency guarantees monotonic reads (you never read old data, then new, then old again), monotonic writes (writes are ordered), and that you read the most recent writes within any single client's viewpoint.

 - **Eventual** consistency guarantees that read operations always read a valid subset of writes and will eventually converge.